 Goodwin has created a wearable wrist device which monitors the physiological indicators of stress.
 The one-minute head-start which the caretakers will get from this device may make all the difference for the right reasons.

-For people with autism, very little things could make them aggressive in a small period of time because their resting level of stress is much higher than people without autism.
+For people with autism, very little things could make them aggressive in a short time because their resting stress level is much higher than people without autism.
 According to Goodwin, an associate professor with joint appointments in Bouvé College of Health Sciences and the Khoury College of Computer and Sciences, “Their arousal levels are already at the ceiling.
 It takes very little to cross the tipping point.”
 What makes this more difficult is the fact that autistic people have trouble communicating what is distressing them.
 If the caretaker is given a headstart in trying to identify the source of distress and is alerted before the aggression surfaces, it would prove to be very helpful.